We use the Gates Of Prayer prayerbook, and an Oneg Shabbat follows the service.

 The first Friday of each month, September through June, is designated as a Family Shabbat service which is enhanced with the voices of our children's choir.

-On the second Friday (Sept-June), we hold two services.
-A Kabballat Shabbat Service begins at 6:30 pm followed by juice and challah.
-At 8:00 pm there is a Shabbat Service followed by an Oneg.
-We hope that this pair of services will allow our families to enjoy Shabbat dinner at a leisurely pace either before or after a service.
+With a few exceptions, on the second Friday (Sept-June), we will hold a Kabballat Shabbat Service which begins at 6:30 pm followed by juice and challah.
+On occasion this year, the service will be later in the evening due to holidays and B'nai Mitzvah celebrations, so please check the Calendar page when planning your week.
+We hope that this service will allow our families to enjoy Shabbat dinner at a leisurely pace after the service.

 Havdallah services are held periodically throughout the year when we are celebrating a Bar or Bat Mitzvah.
 The Congregation is welcome.
 Please check the Calendar for dates and times.